 During an individual taxpayer’s lifetime, the IRS extends a $5.49 million tax-free limit on monetary gifts as of 2017, with the amount rising to $11,180,000 as of 2018.
 The amount is doubled for married taxpayers, with the normal limit allowed for each spouse.
 This tax-free gift allowance is separate from the annual exclusion; for example, only amounts over the annual limit that are given to one person begin accruing toward the lifetime limit.
 When you die, your estate is potentially taxed to the extent it exceeds this limit, minus gifts you gave during your life over the annual limits.

 Some monetary gifts are exempt from the exclusion limits, which means that you can receive an unlimited amount of money tax-free from the giver.
 The instructions for IRS Form 709, “United States Gift (and Generation-Skipping Transfer) Tax Return lists these allowable gifts and the conditions placed on them.
 For example, someone can pay your qualifying medical bills without having to pay a gift tax if she makes payments directly to your medical provider.
+Someone can also pay for your education if the payment is made to a qualifying educational organization.

 Exceptions for Spouses and Charity